-Why No Vanilla Essential Oil?
+Why Does Vanilla Essential Oil Not Exist?

 Essential oils are made starting with a process called steam distillation.
 Because the essence of vanilla does not come from its leaves or blooms and from inside a bean pod, this steam distillation just doesn’t work with this beautiful vine.

-The make-up of the vanilla bean plant does not make itself readily available for this process.
 The vanilla bean plant has large, green leaves but the part of the plant that holds the vanilla bean essence is in the bean pod.

 The vanilla bean contained in the pod is a solid matter that is encased tightly inside the pod.
-The only way to get the vanilla bean out of the pod is to cut the pod vertically with a sharp knife and to scrape it out.
+The only way to get the vanilla bean out of the pod is to cut the pod vertically with a sharp knife and scrape it out.